aderdiger/deep-learning-challenge/README.md

 - **Features:**
   - Features include various columns such as "APPLICATION_TYPE," "AFFILIATION," "CLASSIFICATION," etc., providing information about the applicants.
   - Despite "NAME" not directly contributing to prediction, it was retained in the input data due to its impact on accuracy.

+- **Variables to be Removed:**
+  - "EIN" is a unique identifiers and does not contribute to the prediction.
+Therefore, it was removed from the input data.

 #### Compiling, Training, and Evaluating the Model: